makersacademy/bowling-challenge/README.md

 CI
 --

+We are running JSHint on our CI server - save yourself having to wait for a build to happen by linting your code on your machine first.
+[Here are installations for most popular editors](http://jshint.com/install/).
+Grab the `.jshint` from this repo and have better JS!

 If you don't follow the usual Jasmine convention of having your tests in `spec` and your code in `src`, or you've built your code into a little app, CI will probably fail for you as we are doing *sneaky things*&trade; to make your tests run.
 However, there is a simple fix:

 1. Open up your `.travis.yml`